alexandernoblesse/differenceRpg/4 Actions and Combat.md

 ## 4.0 Action & Combat

+The combat systems detailed in this section—whether Physical, Social, or Mental—are designed for dramatic situations where the outcome is uncertain and meaningful to the story.
+For simpler or less critical tasks, a single action roll is often sufficient to resolve the outcome.

+The GM should use the full combat system when the stakes are high and a blow-by-blow description of the conflict would add tension and excitement to the game.
+In trivial cases where the outcome is not as critical, a single roll can be used.
+For example, haggling with a shopkeeper for a minor discount should be resolved with a single `Bargain` action rather than a full social combat encounter.
+Similarly, a quick scuffle that is over in a moment can be handled with a single opposed `Strike` check, while a duel to the death would use the full combat rules.

 ### 4.1 Action Economy
 * **Rounds and Turns:** Combat is organized into rounds.
 On your turn, choose to act fast or slow.
     * **Fast Turn:** Act before enemies, gain two actions (►►).